uvatoc/uvatoc.github.io/src/content/syllabus.md

 of recorded videos that cover the concepts for the week.

 There will be a problem set with problems designed to develop your understanding of these concepts.
-We hope students find value in applying theoretical insights to computer science practice, and we will also provide more concrete exercises to help students grasp theoretical ideas.
+We hope students will find value in applying theoretical insights to computer science practice, and we will also provide more concrete exercises to help students grasp theoretical ideas.
 For this reason, problem sets will contain a mixture of theoretically-focused written problems (with an emphasis on developing proofs) and integration-focused programming problems.